Akuli/odotdot/docs/builtins.md

   people in high-level languages), but syntax like `(new Integer "ff" 16)` would be useful for e.g. dealing with hexadecimal colors.
 Similarly, `(255.to_string 16)` could return `"ff"`.
-- `.plus` is the only way to do arithmetic with integers right now.
-It really sucks!

 ### Array